christianglodt/react-pulse-mixer-docker/README.md

 # Docker image for running react-pulse-mixer

+This docker image is the preferred way to deploy [react-pulse-mixer](https://github.com/christianglodt/react-pulse-mixer).

-To run react-pulse-mixer, create a `docker-compose.yml` file (or several if you want to run multiple instances) like this:
+To run react-pulse-mixer, create a `docker-compose.yml` file like this:

 ```yaml
 version: "2.1"